Andreas KLocker (AUT/AUS)

 Andreas started his caving career in the Junee-Florentine in Tasmania which is seen by most as Australian’s most challenging caving area.
 He has since been caving and cave diving on several big expeditions in Mexico and New Zealand.
-In 2015, Andreas and Zeb Lilly led a successful push in Sistema Huautla to explore beyond several sumps in Redball Canyon.
-This trip involved several sustained camping trips underground, daily commutes through several sumps, and multiple aid climbs to work from a depth of 750 meters towards the surface (Klocker, 2016).
-It was on this expedition that those two decided to restart efforts to connect sump 9 in Sistema Huautla to its resurgence, which led to the Huautla Resurgence Project with its first trip being the 2016 reconnaissance trip.
+In 2015, Andreas and Zeb Lilly led a successful push in Sistema Huautla, the deepest cave in the Western Hemisphere, to explore beyond several sumps in Redball Canyon.
+This trip involved several sustained camping trips underground, daily commutes through several sumps, and multiple aid climbs to work from a depth of 750 meters towards the surface.
+It was on this expedition that those two decided to restart efforts to connect Sump 9 in Sistema Huautla to its resurgence, which led to the beginning of Beyond the Sump Expeditions.
+This project now pulls together and international team of cave explorers, with both caving and cave diving skills, to explore some of the most remote places found inside the Earth.
 If Andreas is not in a cave he explores deep reefs off the coast of Tasmania (see here).

 Zeb Lilly (USA)